cardboard-iguana/cardboard-iguana.com/notes/tryhackme-tools-r-us.md

 * FLAG 2: Whose name can you find from this directory? -- `bob`

 We'll deploy Hydra against the http-basic authentication protecting `/protected/`.
-I've never done this before, but a quick internet search reveals this potentially useful guide, as well as an additional walk-through clarifying how to use Hydra to crack Apache conf-based http-basic authentication.
+I've never done this before, but a quick internet search reveals a potentially useful guide, as well as an additional walk-through clarifying how to use Hydra to crack Apache conf-based http-basic authentication.
 With this information in hand, we should (hopefully) be able to crack Bob's password using the following:

 ```bash
 hydra -l bob \